sethuiyer/newsboat-recommender/README.md

 # newsboat-recommender
-Enjoy RSS feeds with machine learning recommendations based on your interest!
+Enjoy RSS feeds on newsboat with machine learning recommendations based on your interest!

 # Instructions:
 	1. Setup a virtual environment and install numpy and sklearn